Accelerated simulation of Boltzmann-BGK equations near the diffusive limit with asymptotic-preserving multilevel Monte Carlo: An improved APMLMC scheme with combined correlation

 Let us start again from \eqref{eq:coupled_simulation} with $\Delta t_{\ell-1} \gg \Delta t_\ell$, bearing in mind the motivation for using an asymptotic-preserving scheme, i.e., substituting a large number of (in the limit $\epsilon \to 0$ infinitely many) collisions with a single diffusive step.
 From this motivation, it is apparent that there should be a correlation between the fine simulation velocities and the Brownian increment in the coarse simulation, which, for a large part, replaces their behavior.
 In~\cite{Kloeden1992}, it is shown that one can simulate Brownian motion in the weak sense, using approximate Brownian increments $\xi_{p,\ell-1}^n$ satisfying

 for some constant $K$.
 If \eqref{eq:bound_weak_euler} is satisfied, the same weak convergence is achieved as the classical Euler-Maruyama scheme.
-We now present a new scheme for generating approximate Brownian increments $\xi_{p,\ell-1}^n$ consisting of two parts: \begin{enumerate} \item We generate a coarse value $\xi_{p,\ell-1}^n$, for which \eqref{eq:bound_weak_euler} holds, through a weighted sum of (a) the fine velocities $\VD_{p,\ell}^{n,m,*}$ and (b) the normaly distributed increments $\xi_{p,\ell}^{n,m}$.
-The details of the resulting new algorithm are presented in Section~\ref{sec:improvedcorrelation}. \item The coarse values $\xi_{p,\ell-1}^n$ generated by the new algorithm will be normally distributed if the steady state velocity distribution $\mathcal{M}(v) \equiv \mathcal{N}(v;0,1)$.
-For general distributions $\mathcal{M}(v)$, however, we can only assume \eqref{eq:bound_weak_euler} holds.
+As we are interested in computing moments, having weak convergence is sufficient for maintaining good approximations in coarse simulations.
+We now present a new scheme for generating approximate Brownian increments $\xi_{p,\ell-1}^n$ consisting of two parts: \begin{enumerate} \item We generate a coarse value $\xi_{p,\ell-1}^n$, satisfying \eqref{eq:bound_weak_euler}, through a weighted sum of (a) the fine velocities $\VD_{p,\ell}^{n,m,*}$ and (b) the normaly distributed increments $\xi_{p,\ell}^{n,m}$.
+The details of the resulting algorithm are presented in Section~\ref{sec:improvedcorrelation}. \item The coarse values $\xi_{p,\ell-1}^n$ generated by the new algorithm will be normally distributed if the steady state velocity probability density $\mathcal{M}(v) \equiv \mathcal{N}(v;0,1)$.
+In the general case for $\mathcal{M}(v)$, we can however only assume \eqref{eq:bound_weak_euler} holds.
 As a result, \eqref{eq:telescopic} will no longer be consistent as the distribution of the values $\xi_{p,\ell-1}^n$ used to generate $\hat{Y}_{\ell}$ no longer match those used to generate $\hat{Y}_{\ell-1}$.
 In Section~\ref{sec:level0}, we present a modification to the generation of the values $\xi_{p,\ell-1}^n$ in the fine simulation at level $\hat{Y}_{\ell-1}$ which restores consistency in \eqref{eq:telescopic}. \end{enumerate}